 .00 BAC Restrictions for Young and Novice Drivers

 Impaired driving takes a disproportionate toll on young people.
-Alcohol is a factor in almost 45% of all crash deaths among 16 to 25 year olds.
-Although that age group accounted for just 13.2% of the Canadian population in 2006, they accounted for 33.4% of total alcohol-related deaths.
+Motor vehicle crashes are the leading cause of death among 16 to 25 year olds, and alcohol and/or drugs are a factor in 55% of those crashes.
+Although that age group accounted for just 13.6% of the Canadian population in 2010, they accounted for almost 33.4% of impairment-related traffic deaths.

 Zero and low blood alcohol concentration restrictions have been shown to have very positive results.